jakub-snk/metakraken/README.md

 * Tested with 50GB db built with fna files obtained from [Metalign's](https://github.com/nlapier2/Metalign) setup\_db.py script.
 * Tested with SRR2584863.fastq file obtained from [NCBI](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=SRR2584863&display=metadata).

 Easiest way to run this project is using Anaconda, most of those packages are obtained from the bioconda channel.
-Also you need to clone the MetaTrinity repository (by default the run_kraken.py script assumes that MetaTrinity is cloned inside the current working directory).
+Also you need to clone the MetaTrinity and Metalign repositories (by default the scripts assume that the repositories are cloned inside the current working directory).

 ```
 conda install kmc